romaonthego/REPhotoCollectionController/README.md

 @end
 ```
 * Implement the methods required by the protocol REPhotoObjectProtocol and implement the optional methods if needed.
 * Add a new class to your project called "ThumbnailView", its parent class MUST be **REPhotoThumbnailView**.
-This class will be used a photo thumnbail representation view, you can customize it however you want, e.g. use different libraries for remote image fetching, etc. Sample goes below:
+This class will be used a photo thumbnail representation view, you can customize it however you want, e.g. use different libraries for remote image fetching, etc. Sample goes below:

 ```objective-c
 #import "ThumbnailView.h"